 Because the on-site science fair has been cancelled, you will need to do your presentation as a video, with some supporting info provided by photos.
-You will need to take some pictures of your device (car, bridge, or egg drop), your notebook(s), and your poster display.
+You will need to take some pictures of your device (car, bridge, egg drop, or covid equipment), your notebook(s), and your poster display.
 You will also need to video-tape the performance of your device, and your presentation for the judges.

-Guidance on Photos for Posters, Notebooks, and Device (car, bridge, or egg drop)
+Guidance on Photos for Posters, Notebooks, and Device (car, bridge, egg drop, or covid equipment)

 To ensure that the judges can view your poster in detail, you will need to take at least one picture of it.
 Please lay the poster flat before taking the picture and review to ensure it is clear.
 If you have small type, graphs or pictures, you may take additional close-up pictures of those portions of the poster to ensure all material is readable by the judges.
 If your poster is available as a PDF, you may use that instead of a picture.